 The emerging blogger series is a way to give mental health bloggers who are early in their blogging evolution the opportunity to have their work seen by a wider audience.
 It's also a way to introduce you as a reader to some new bloggers you may not have discovered yet.
 This week, we have Elly… Continue reading Emerging Blogger Series: Elly

 Core beliefs are the underlying beliefs that we have about the self, others, and world, as well as the future.
 They arise as a result of the experiences we've been through, including trauma.
 Forms that core beliefs take They are held as absolutes, and tend to be expressed using words like "always" or "never".
 They… Continue reading Drilling Down to Core Beliefs

 At one point I had come home from an extended stay in hospital, and because ECT had wiped out a chunk of memory, I discovered things in my house that I had no idea how they had gotten there.
 One of those things I found was a book on the law of attraction.
 At first… Continue reading Is the Law of Attraction Real?

 Like any field, psychiatry has its own collection of terminology.
 Some of it is self-explanatory, but some of it isn't.
 I believe that knowing the jargon helps to narrow the power gap between health care providers and patients, so I put together this glossary of common psychiatric terms.
-Alexithymia: inability to identify and describe… Continue reading A Glossary of Psychiatric Terms
+Alexithymia: an inability to identify and… Continue reading A Glossary of Psychiatric Terms